dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2020/conventional-commits-and-semantic-versioning-for-java/index.md

 <!-- vim-markdown-toc -->

-**tl;dr** If you know the concepts, then just jump straight to my fork of `semantic-release` at [`github.com/dwmkerr/semantic-release`](https://github.com/dwmkerr/semantic-release).
+**tl;dr** If you know the concepts, then just jump straight to my fork of `standard-version` at [`github.com/dwmkerr/standard-veresion`](https://github.com/dwmkerr/standard-version).
 It adds support for Java projects.
 I am currently trying to get it into the mainline, so if you like this, please comment on the [Pull Request](https://github.com/conventional-changelog/standard-version/pull/591) here. **tl;dr end!**

 ## Semantic Versioning